 It can be difficult to give up the spice, especially if you have developed a taste for the lingering heat, but you can replace it with other flavorful ingredients.
 Herbs should be your new ally in the kitchen since they are as healthy (and gentle) as they are tasty.

 The natural acid in certain foods can irritate the nerves in your bladder, so it is best to avoid citrus, tomatoes and many berries in order to reduce bladder spasms.

 Cranberries are particularly problematic.
 Since cranberry juice is traditionally used to fight off urinary tract infections (UTIs), many people assume it is generally good for bladder function.
 However, it can be a real irritant and altogether unhelpful if you are struggling with OAB rather than an infection.
 The diuretic action — which is helpful for urinary tract infections — will make you go to the bathroom more often.

 Sugar can mess with a variety of processes in your body, including your bladder function, and artificial sweeteners are just as bad as the natural variety.
 Some research suggests that honey, fructose and other natural sugary additives can aggravate the bladder muscle, while artificial sweeteners like Splenda worsen urge incontinence.

-Some people find eating foods with gluten (namely, grains like wheat, rye and barley) also makes their OAB symptoms flare, which can point to a gluten sensitivity or allergy.
+Some people find eating foods with gluten (namely, grains like wheat, rye and barley) also make their OAB symptoms flare, which can point to gluten sensitivity or allergy.
 Although the stomach and intestines are more frequently the site of gluten-related problems, it is not uncommon to notice symptoms like urge incontinence and frequent urination too.

 5. Giving in to the Urination Urge Too Soon